Paul V. McNutt: Indiana

 McNutt became chairman of the state party and led the Indiana delegation to the Democratic National Convention in 1932.
 Up until the last ballot, he and the delegation refused to support the nomination of Franklin D. Roosevelt for president.
 McNutt was dismissive and rude to Roosevelt when he came to personally ask for their support.
 Roosevelt never forgot the slight, and from then on in private he referred to McNutt as "that platinum blond S.O.B from Indiana."

 The same year, Indiana's Democrats nominated McNutt for governor at the state convention.
 In the general campaign he focused his attacks on Republicans by blaming them for doing too little to resolve the problems of the Great Depression.
 His campaign created the first political club for supporters in the United States.
 Members could join for a small fee with the contributions going to the campaign.
 The idea became popular and is now employed in many campaigns nationwide.
 He won easily, swept along in that year's national Democratic landslide led by Franklin D. Roosevelt.
 The Democrats swept the Indiana General Assembly as well, taking 91 out of 100 house seats, and 43 of the 50 senate seats.

 McNutt was a forceful and controversial governor.
 With an overwhelming Democratic majority in the legislature, he completely reorganized state government with the passage of the Executive Reorganization Act.
-The act effectively rolled back over fifty years of restrictions the legislation had placed on the governor in appointing officials, in having control over policy, giving him a measure of control over the more independent branches of the administration, and also granting new and expanded powers to the Lieutenant Governor of Indiana.
+The act effectively rolled back over fifty years of restrictions the legislation had placed on the governor in appointing officials and having control over policy, giving him a measure of control over the more independent branches of the administration, and also granting new and expanded powers to the Lieutenant Governor of Indiana.

 To remedy the state funding problem, he was able to have constitutional amendments passed that legalized a gross income tax.
-Previously almost all state revenue had come from property tax which fell disproportionately on farmers and rural citizens, while since the 1920s the majority of citizens were living in Indiana's cities.
+Previously almost all state revenue had come from property tax which fell disproportionately on farmers and rural citizens, although by the 1920s the majority of Indiana's citizens lived in urban areas.
 In the city, most people owned much less property, leading few city dwellers to pay any taxes at all.
 To provide another source of revenue, he advocated creating a state-issued franchise license, so that licensees would be the only business that could sell liquor in the state.
 The General Assembly approved and legalized beer and wine sales in the store in anticipation of the repeal of federal prohibition.
 The revenue increases had the desired effect and balanced the state budget and paid off the $3.4 million debt created during World War I. He left office with state possessing a $17 million surplus.